smn/richmond/README.md

 Richmond is implemented using a [Pub/Sub][pubsub] design using the [Competing Consumer pattern][competing consumers].

+Richmond is started as a `richmond_service` plugin for Twisted.

+Every Richmond services connects to RabbitMQ and allows for both consuming and publishing of messages.
+Richmond allows for connecting incoming and outoing messages to a backend of workers.
-Richmond has two plugins for Twisted, `richmond_broker` and `richmond_worker`.

-The broker connects to TruTeq's SSMI service and connects to RabbitMQ.
+Richmond currently has a TruTeq service that allows for receiving and sending of USSD messages over TruTeq's SSMI protocol.
+The TruTeq service connects to the SSMI service and connects to RabbitMQ.
 It publishes all incoming messages over SSMI as JSON to the receive queue in RabbitMQ and it publishes all incoming messages over the send queue back to TruTeq over SSMI.

-The worker reads all incoming JSON objects on the receive queue and publishes a response back to the send queue for the `richmond_worker` to publish over SSMI.
+The worker reads all incoming JSON objects on the receive queue and publishes a response back to the send queue for the TruTeq service to publish over SSMI.

-Make sure you update the configuration file in `config/richmond-broker.cfg` and start the broker:
+Make sure you update the configuration file in `config/truteq.cfg` and start the broker:

     $ source ve/bin/activate
-    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.broker.pid -n \
+    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.truteq.service.pid -n \
-        richmond_broker -c config/richmond-broker.cfg
+        richmond_service \
+        --service=richmond.services.truteq.service.USSDService \
+        --config=config/truteq.cfg
     ...

-Make sure you update the worker configuration in `config/richmond-worker.cfg` if the defaults aren't suitable and start a worker.

     $ source ve/bin/activate
-    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.worker.1.pid -n \
+    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.truteq.worker.1.pid -n \
-        richmond_worker -w richmond.workers.ussd.EchoWorker
+        richmond_service \
+        --service richmond.campaigns.vumi.VumiUSSDWorker \
+        --config=config/truteq.cfg
     ...

-The worker's -w option allows you to specify a class that subclasses `richmond.workers.base.RichmondWorker`.
+The worker's --service/-s option allows you to specify a class that subclasses `richmond.services.base.RichmondService`.

 Remove the `-n` option to have `twistd` run in the background.
 The `--pidfile` option isn't necessary, `twistd` will use 'twistd.pid' by default.
 However, since we could have multiple brokers and workers running at the same time on the same machine it is good to be explicit since `twistd` will assume an instance is already running if 'twistd.pid' already exists.

 Creating a custom worker
 ------------------------

 We'll create a worker that responds to USSD json objects.
-We'll subclass the `richmond.workers.ussd.USSDWorker` which itself subclasses `richmond.workers.base.RichmondWorker`.
-The `USSDWorker` subclasses `RichmondWorker`'s `consume` method and maps these to the following methods:
+We'll subclass the `richmond.services.worker.PubSubWorker`.
+Workers should always start a queue consumer and a queue publisher.
+For our example it should start a publisher for publishing outgoing USSD messages to the TruTeq service and it should start a consumer for receiving incoming USSD messages from the TruTeq service.

+A basic TruTeq consumer is provided and it provides the following functions.
+They're called for each of the relevant messages that arrive over the queue.

     * new_ussd_session(msisdn, message)
     * existing_ussd_session(msisdn, message)
     * timed_out_ussd_session(msisdn, message)
     * end_ussd_session(msisdn, message)

-The `USSDWorker` also provides a `reply(msisdn, message, type)` that publishes the message of the given type to the queue.

-Here's [working example][foobarworker]:
+This is what the code for a consumer for TruTeq would look like:

-    from richmond.workers.ussd import USSDWorker, SessionType
+    from richmond.services.truteq.base import Publisher, Consumer, SessionType
+    from richmond.services.worker import PubSubWorker
     from twisted.python import log

-    class FooBarWorker(USSDWorker):
+    class EchoConsumer(Consumer):

         def new_ussd_session(self, msisdn, message):
-            """Respond to new sessions"""
+            self.reply(msisdn, "Hello, this is an echo service for " \
+                                "testing.
+Reply with whatever.
+Reply '0' " \
+                                "to end session.",
-            self.reply(msisdn, "foo?", SessionType.existing)
+                                SessionType.existing)

         def existing_ussd_session(self, msisdn, message):
-            """Respond to returning sessions"""
-            if message == "bar" or message == "0": # sorry android is silly
+            if message == "0":
-                # replying with type `SessionType.end` ends the session
-                self.reply(msisdn, "Clever.
-Bye!", SessionType.end)
+                self.reply(msisdn, "quitting, goodbye!", SessionType.end)
             else:
-                # replying with type `SessionType.existing` keeps the session
-                # open and prompts the user for input
-                self.reply(msisdn, "Say bar ...", SessionType.existing)
+                self.reply(msisdn, message, SessionType.existing)

         def timed_out_ussd_session(self, msisdn, message):
-            """These timed out unfortunately"""
-            log.msg("%s timed out" % msisdn)
+            log.msg('%s timed out, removing client' % msisdn)

         def end_ussd_session(self, msisdn, message):
-            """These ended the session themselves"""
-            log.msg("%s ended session" % msisdn)
+            log.msg('%s ended the session, removing client' % msisdn)

+    class USSDWorker(PubSubWorker):
+        consumer_class = EchoConsumer
+        publisher_class = Publisher

 Start the worker:

     $ source ve/bin/activate
-    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.worker.2.pid -n \
+    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.truteq.worker.2.pid -n \
-        richmond_worker -w richmond.workers.example.FooBarWorker
+        richmond_service \
+        --service=richmond.campaigns.example.USSDWorker
+        --config=config/truteq.conf
     ...